 Our Take: The trend of leveraging the cloud and taking advantage of all that it can offer that went into high gear during the pandemic isn’t slowing down.
 The ease of scaling cloud resources must be tamed by a robust cloud spend management strategy to avoid runaway budgets in a recessionary market.

-3. CIO & CFO PARTNERSHIP GROWTH
+3. CIO & CFO partnership growth

 Despite these uncertain times, Gartner indicates that 69% of CFOs are directing CIOs to invest and implement digital technologies to drive business success.
 With strained resources, the partnership between the office of the CIO and office of the CFO becomes even more critical to navigate the uncharted waters of digital investments while optimizing costs.
 “Organizations that have these two roles working together step-by-step are driving a competitive advantage over their peers,” says Eric Tan, Coupa’s VP of Business Services & IT.